MAST

 The GALEX Mission

 With its UV surveying capabilities, GALEX complements the functions of the Hubble Space Telescope (HST) and the Far Ultraviolet Spectroscopic Explorer (FUSE), GALEX likewise complements the ground-based, optical Sloan Digital Sky Survey (SDSS) at optical wavelengths, which covered about 1/4 of the sky.
-The GALEX AIS, which was completed with the GR4 in 2008, covers over 2/3 of the sky.
-However, in general GALEX has avoided observing near the Galactic plane and Magellanic clouds in order to safeguard the detectors from excessive stellar and/or background UV fluxes.
+The original GALEX AIS, which was completed with the GR4 in 2008, covers over 2/3 of the sky.
+However, in general GALEX originally avoided observing near the Galactic plane and Magellanic clouds in order to safeguard the detectors from excessive stellar and/or background UV fluxes.
+With the final data release (GR7), the AIS coverage of the sky was greatly increased, in particular at lower Galactic latitudes, thanks to a lifting of this safeguard towards the end of the mission.

 Users can familiarize themselves with GALEX data products by selecting, browsing, and downloading them from several search forms accessible from the Search and Retrieval tab on this page.
 For most purposes we recommend use of the galexView tool.
 A high-level description of data retrieval modes is provided on the Getting Started page.